Why MyEligible?

 A lot of benefit dollars never get claimed.
 In practice that hits newcomers in their first year, households on a tight budget, refugees, and people living with disability hardest, because those are often the same people who cannot spend an afternoon piecing together eligibility from a handful of sites and phone lines.

-MyEligible models about 249 benefit programs spanning federal, provincial, and territorial rules across Canada's 13 jurisdictions (10 provinces and 3 territories), with municipal-level detail for 62 communities, available in 19 languages.
+MyEligible models about 1254+ federal, provincial, territorial, and municipal benefits and supports across Canada's 13 jurisdictions (10 provinces and 3 territories), with municipal-level detail for 212 communities.
+It has full English and French support, with translated navigation in 19 more languages.
 It is a short quiz in your browser.
-It points to programs that might fit your situation, gives rough dollar amounts where we can, and links to where you apply.
-It is free to use, and I plan to keep it that way.
+It points to programs that might fit your situation, gives rough dollar amounts where possible, and links to where you apply.

 How it works